 STAPLES Center purchases all cleaning products and 100% are green sealed certified.
-STAPLES Center is committed to continually exploring different options and new products that certified 'green' cleaning chemicals as they hit market.
+STAPLES Center is committed to continually exploring different options and new products that are certified 'green' cleaning chemicals as they hit market.

 STAPLES Center works to encourage public transportation through partnerships with teams like the Los Angeles Kings who offer ticket discounts to metro riders as well as offering secure bike racks for guest use.